EdenEast/nightfox.nvim/readme.md

 local groups = {
   -- As with specs and palettes, the values defined under `all` will be applied to every style. all = {
-    -- By default nightfox links some groups together. `CursorColumn` is one of these groups.
-When overriding -- Make sure `link` is cleared to `""` so that the link will be removed.
-    CursorColumn = { bg = "sel0", link = "" },
+    -- If `link` is defined it will be applied over any other values defined Whitespace = { link = "Comment" }

     -- Specs are used for the template.
 Specs have their palette's as a field that can be accessed IncSearch = { bg = "palette.cyan" },